cloudamatic/mu/cookbooks/mu-jenkins/README.md

 mu-jenkins Cookbook
 ===================
 This cookbook creates a working Jenkins installation.
 It can be deployed on a standalone node (see demo/jenkins.yaml) or as a Jenkins server on the mu-master itself.

 Requirements
 ------------
 This is a wrapper cookbook that is meant to be run after a Jenkins install using the Jenkins community cookbook.
-This will configure basic authentication, create an "admin" user that will allow Chef to modify Jenkins after authentication has been enabled, Create users and install plugins.
+The recipe uses some groovy scripts to manage jenkins authentication from chef itself, and create an additional administrave Jenkins user for interactive work.

 A jenkins vault must be present before invoking.
 Two items are required
--  A users item containing passwords for each user enumerated in the default.jenkins_users attribute (see below)
+-  A users item containing passwords for each user enumerated in the default.jenkins_users attribute (see below).
+The mu-user password is required, as we need at least one interactive Jenkins user
 -  An admin item containing a public and private keypair that will be used by chef to authenticate to Jenkins after disabling anonymous authentication, and a username for this user

 A third optional ssh item is used to store a keypair used by Jenkins to SSH to other nodes, to allow Jenkins to run code locally as part of a Jenkins job.

-Create the items along these lines:
+Create the vault items along these lines:

 admin:
 ```